 3. Ernő Goldfinger

-Increased Anti-Semitism in his native Hungary drove Goldfinger towards Western Europe: first Paris and then London.
+Goldfinger left his native Hungary as a young man: travelling first to Paris and then London.
 In 1934 he moved into a flat in Lubetkin’s Highpoint I with his wife and son, and became one of England’s most important architects, designing numerous schools as well as vast swathes of social housing.
 He is perhaps best known for his two mighty icons of Brutalism that adorn east and west London, the Trellick and Balfron Towers.

 4. Walter Gropius